panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Let's look at the `middle` and `middleItem` variables.
 During each cycle of searching, `middle` variable keeps the index of the current middle item of binary search, while `middleItem` variable keeps the middle item.

-The `middle` and `middleItem` variables are declared at the beginning of the function `binarySearch()`.
+The `middle` and `middleItem` variables are declared at the beginning of the function body.
 Thus, these variables are available within the entire scope created by `binarySearch()` function body.

 However, `middle` and `middleItem` variables are used only within the `while` cycle code block.
 So... why not declaring these variables directly within `while` code block?